Colleges by Location

 Retention Rate

-As reported in 2025, the freshman retention rate for Brown University was 98.8%, which is an outstanding retention rate only the most prestigious institutions have.
+As reported in 2025, the freshman retention rate for Brown University was 98.8%, which is an amazing retention rate only the most prestigious institutions have.

 Student Body

-Deciding if a school is the best fit for you is not an easy task.
-You can better comprehend the culture and life of the school by learning more about the student body.
+Making the decision of which school is the right fit for you is not simple.
+You can get a better insight into a school's culture and life by learning more about its student body.

 Main Student Body

-That year, the school had 94% of students coming from another state.
-The total number of undergraduate students enrolled at the school was 7,910, 917 of which were international students.
-The number of transfer students at this school was 145.
+That year, the institution had an out-of-state student body percentage of 94.
+The total number of undergraduate students enrolled at the school was 7,910, 917 of which were foreign students.
+145 students enrolled as transfer students.

 Student Population Gender Ratio